 The only thing that I find interesting about Gang Wars is that it incorporates a leveling system.
 At the end of each stage, the player can receive one or more skill points to improve one of three attributes: Power, Speed, and Guard.
 These upgrades greatly affect the player’s abilities in the game.
 Speed is probably the most important stat, since it allows you to strike your enemies before they can strike back.
 Since there is no way to block in this game, I would have to guess that Guard provides passive damage reduction.
 The points gained are based on experience that the player earns through each stage.
 One trick I’ve learned is that XP is greatly dependant on the players remaining health, so it might be worth taking a dive just to come back fully healed before the stage ends.

 Gang Wars is a poor example of a concept that has been done to death.
 With so many better side-scrolling brawler games in existence, this game doesn’t even make par.
 SNK’s later side-scroller, Final Fight, is far superior to Gang Wars in just about every way.
-In fact, Final Fight: Double Impact, is also available through PSN, thus eliminating any reason to play Gang Wars at all.Note: The Gang Wars review was written based on the PS3 version of the game.
+In fact, Final Fight: Double Impact, is also available through PSN, thus eliminating any reason to play Gang Wars at all.Note: Gang Wars was reviewed on PlayStation 3.
+A digital copy of the game provided by the publisher.